epics-containers/epics-containers.github.io/dev/_sources/user/tutorials/create_beamline.rst.txt

 ----------------------------

-NOTE: For the remainder of the tutorial you will use the project you created in `deploy_example`.
+NOTE: For the remainder of the tutorial you will use the project you created in `Create a repository`_.
 You need to substitute in your account details to the commands listed here.

 In a terminal use git to clone the repository by pasting in the URL you copied in the previous step::

-    git clone git@github.com:<your account or organization>/bl00i.git
+    git clone git@github.com:<your account or organization>/bl01t.git

 Now test that CI is working by tagging the repo and pushing it back to github.